🏆 Community Prize: 1,000 CHF Prize Pool! Join now

 - Tree Observation: The agent can observe its navigable path to some predefined depth.

 ⚖ Evaluation metrics

-The primary metric is the mean normalized return from your agents - the higher the better.
+The primary metric is the normalized return from your agents - the higher the better.

-The minimum possible value is -1.0, which occurs if none of the agents reach their goal during the episode.
+For each episode, the minimum possible value is -1.0, which occurs if none of the agents reach their goal.
 The maximum possible value is 0.0, which would occur if all the agents reached their targets in one time step, which is generally not achievable.

 - The first place team in the final round will be awarded one travel grant, whichever approach they use.